2026 SAFF Championship

-The 2026 SAFF Championship will be the 15th edition of the SAFF Championship, the biennial international men's football championship of South Asia organized by the South Asian Football Federation (SAFF).
+The 2026 SAFF Championship (also known as the Tecno SAFF Championship 2026 for sponsorship reasons) will be the 15th edition of the SAFF Championship, the biennial international men's football championship of South Asia organized by the South Asian Football Federation (SAFF).

-India, the defending champions, won their record-extending ninth championship by defeating Kuwait in the final in the previous edition.
+India, the defending champions, won their record-extending ninth championship by defeating non-SAFF team Kuwait in the final in the previous edition.

+SAFF General Secretary Purushottam Kattel has said that VAR technology may be included in this 2026 edition.

 Host selection

-This edition was expected to be held in a home-and-away format, before opting for the centralized one in Sri Lanka.
-In April 2025, the competition was postponed to 2026.
-The postponement was due to logistical issues with the venues, preparation periods for the competing nations, and the desire to coincide the tournament with the excitement from the 2026 FIFA World Cup.
+This edition was originally expected to be held in a home-and-away format before organizers opted for a centralized tournament in Sri Lanka.
+In April 2025, the competition was postponed to 2026 due to venue-related logistical issues, the need for adequate preparation periods for the competing nations, and a desire to align the tournament with the 2026 FIFA World Cup.

+However, Sri Lanka subsequently withdrew as host due to logistical limitations.
+During the SAFF Executive Committee meeting held in Bangkok, Thailand on 26 January 2026, it was decided that the 2026 SAFF Championship would be hosted in Dhaka, Bangladesh, with an initial schedule set from 21 September to 6 October 2026.

+The tournament was later postponed after India accepted an invitation to compete in the 2026 FIFA ASEAN Cup, which overlapped with the original dates.
+SAFF President Kazi Salahuddin subsequently confirmed that the competition was rescheduled.
+While Bangladesh had been chosen as the host nation, SAFF General Secretary Purushottam Kattel stated that the official announcement was deferred pending corporate sponsorships.
+On 21 July 2026, Bangladesh was officially confirmed as the host country, with the tournament scheduled to take place in Dhaka from 4 to 17 November 2026.

 Participating nations

-All the seven SAFF members will compete.